Kazuki Irie

 Bio

-Kazuki Irie received his Ph.D. in Computer Science from RWTH Aachen University, Germany in 2020, after completing his undergraduate and Master’s studies in Applied Mathematics at École Centrale Paris and ENS Cachan, France.
-From 2020 to 2023, he was a postdoctoral researcher and lecturer at the Swiss AI Lab IDSIA, University of Lugano, Switzerland.
+Kazuki Irie received his Ph.D. in Computer Science from Aachen University, Germany in 2020, after completing his undergraduate and Master’s studies in Applied Mathematics at École Centrale Paris and ENS Cachan, France.
+From 2020 to 2023, he was a postdoctoral researcher at the Swiss AI Lab IDSIA and lecturer teaching deep learning at the University of Lugano, Switzerland.
 He is currently a postdoctoral fellow at the Department of Psychology, Harvard University, USA.

-His current research investigates the computational principles of learning, memory and decision making, with the dual goals of advancing general-purpose artificial intelligence and developing tools to better understand our own intelligence.
-The scope of his research interest has expanded from language modeling during his Ph.D. to general sequence and program learning during his postdoc, and now to computational neuroscience and cognitive science in his current post-postdoctoral research.
+His current research investigates the computational principles of memory, learning, perception, self-reference, analogy & decision making, and problem solving & creation with the dual goals of advancing general-purpose artificial intelligence and developing tools to better understand our own intelligence.
+The scope of his research interest has expanded from language modelling during his Ph.D. to general sequence and program learning during his postdoc, and now to computational cognitive neuroscience in his current post-postdoctoral research.

 Publications